At Home Program Medical Benefits

-The At Home Program provides a range of medical items, equipment and services for eligible children and teens who would otherwise need to stay in the hospital if they didn't have them.
+At Home Program Medical Benefits provides a range of medical equipment, supplies and benefits for eligible children and youth who would otherwise need to stay in the hospital if they didn't have them.
 This includes things like:

 • Medical equipment